raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b06_html-css-forms-flexbox-e-responsivo/06.02_javascript-libraries-css-frameworks/README.md

 <h2 id="en">:us: English</h2>
 <h3>JavaScript Libraries and CSS Frameworks</h3>
-<p>In today's class, we learned how to use CSS Frameworks to be more productive while styling our pages.
-And how to import JavaScript libraries to our code, so we can solve some problems easily.
+<p>In today's class, we learned how to use CSS Frameworks.
+And how to import external JavaScript libraries.
 We use this knowledge to improve the forms we developed in the last class.</p>